txshiro/cfrb/README.md

-# discordbot
+# Custom commands for discord bot
-A set of commands for discord bot.
+You can contact me at discord: txshiro#0612